testcontainers/testcontainers-go/docs/features/common_functional_options.md

 - Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

-If you want to attach your containers to a throw-away network, you can use the `network.WithNewNetwork(alias string, opts ...network.NetworkCustomizer)` option, which receives an alias as parameter, creating the new network with a random name, attaching the container to it, and setting the network alias for that network.
+If you want to attach your containers to a throw-away network, you can use the `network.WithNewNetwork(ctx context.Context, alias string, opts ...network.NetworkCustomizer)` option, which receives an alias as parameter, creating the new network with a random name, attaching the container to it, and setting the network alias for that network.

 In the case you need to retrieve the network name, you can use the `Networks(ctx)` method of the `Container` interface, right after it's running, which returns a slice of strings with the names of the networks where the container is attached.